 “It’s been a tough year and a half.
 From knee surgery, learning how to walk again, to trying to find my game the last six months and then really starting to enjoy the game again the last two.
 It’s been trending and hopefully I can keep this form for the year to come.”

-Five players were tied in second place on 18-under including Aussie Connor McKinney (Last round 69), England’s Nathan Kimsey (67), Canadian Aaron Cockerill (67), local hero Daniel Rodrigues (69) and delighted to see affable Indian Shubhanker Sharma (66) is returning to the main tour for the 2026 season.
+Three players were tied in second place on 18-under including Aussie Connor McKinney (Last round 69), Canadian Aaron Cockerill (67) and delighted to see affable Indian Shubhanker Sharma (66) is returning to the main tour for the 2026 season.

-Big disappointment was Scotland’s Marc Warren with the 44-year-old and four-time DP World Tour champ missing out by one shot and this in posting fifth and final rounds of 66.
+Big disappointment was Scotland’s Marc Warren with the 44-year-old and four-time DP World Tour champ missing out by one shot and this in posting fifth and final round of 66 for his 17-under tally.